alexktchen/simpleurlshortener/README.md

 2. clone repository, and run the `./build.sh` in root folder, it will create an image named `server`.

-3. Run the docker compose command in root folder `docker-compose up -d`, it should created two containers `simpleurlshortener_server_1` `database` in your docker.
+3. Run the docker compose command in root folder `docker-compose up -d --force-recreate`, it should created two containers `simpleurlshortener_server_1` `database` in your docker.

 API Doc: